 See full summary »

 After Southern belle Elizabeth Lloyd runs off to marry Yankee Jack Sherman, her father, a former Confederate colonel during the Civil War, vows to never speak to her again.
-Several years pass and Elizabeth returns to her home town with her husband and young daughter.
+Several years pass and Elizabeth returns to her home town with her young daughter.
 The little girl charms her crusty grandfather and tries to patch things up between him and her mother.Written by

 Daniel Bubbeo <firstname.lastname@example.org>